betternick/ProgramAnalysisApp/Documentation.md

 ## How to Run the Tool

-This toos is divided into two main components: the backend analysis and the frontend visualization.
+This tool is divided into two main components: the backend analysis and the frontend visualization.
 The backend analysis is responsible for static and dynamic analysis of the provided Java file, while the frontend visualization displays the results in an interactive format.

 - **Backend Analysis**: The backend analysis is implemented in Java, and it performs static and dynamic analysis of the provided Java file.

-To run the backend analysis, use the following command:
+**Prereqs**: Before running the program for the first time, execute the following commands:
+1. `./gradlew clean`
+2. `./gradlew :spotlessApply`
+3. `./gradlew build`

-`./gradlew run`
+**Running the program**: `./gradlew run`

 This will execute the static and dynamic analysis processes.

 - **Frontend Visualization**: The frontend visualization is implemented in React

-To run the frontend visualization, use the following command:
+**Prereqs**: Before running the frontend for the first time, execute the following command:
+1. `yarn install`

-`yarn start`
+**Running the program**: `yarn start`

 This will start the development server and visualization at **localhost:3000** in your default web browser.